gardener/landscaper/docs/guided-tour/error-handling/immediate-error/README.md

 ## Deploy the fixed Installation

-You can find a fixed version of the Installation in [installation/installation-fixed.yaml](./installation/installation-fixed.yaml).
+Here you can find a fixed version of the Installation:
+[installation/installation-fixed.yaml](./installation/installation-fixed.yaml).

 Deploy this version: